opentracing-contrib/java-spring-jaeger/README.md

 is necessary to keep the various Spring configurations happy but has been configured to not sample any requests, therefore effectively disabling tracing.

-### Trace id not being forwarded
+### Trace id not propagated via the Feign client

-In some cases it might be necessary to explicitely expose the Feign client in the Spring configuration.
+If you are using Feign, in some cases it might be necessary to explicitely expose the Feign client in the Spring configuration, in order to get the `uber-trace-id` propagated.
 This can be done easily by adding the following into one of your configuration classes:

 ```
 @Bean